 Unfortunately, the extensive collections are not accessible during the removal period.
 However, a database at the museum's library makes possible to study all the instruments, inclcuding photos and all necessary information on each instrument.
 Click for library hours.

-The collections include an extensive library, archives and a picture collection which are still open to the public.
+The collections include an extensive library, archives and a picture collection that reopens soonest possible after the relocation.
 Clic for hours.